 Many former Wehrmacht ‘founding fathers’ of East German military music had served under the former war-time Air Force Head of Music, Prof. Husadel and that exciting ‘Luftwaffe feel’ could still be heard in the post-war performances of the elite Berlin Volkspolizei band, the Zentrales Orchester des MdI, (Ministerium des Innern), notable for its pre-‘45 feel of a strident janissary beat with distinctive high-pitched twirls & embellishments of the woodwind section’s clarinets & piccolos!

-DDR Musikkorps details were a state secret and a band would often appear, record an album and disappear into the mists, leaving East German military music as something of an enigma during the days of the Cold War; but Tomahawk Films are pleased to release this exciting & definitive mix of new & old marches in the true German military tradition, including the unique sound of the Kamfpgruppen, (Communist Territorial Army), playing the Schalmei, distinctive multi-horn evoking memories of the Nazi & Communist street fighting days of the 1930s and this exciting CD offers 18 rare tracks including:
+DDR Musikkorps details were a state secret and a band would often appear, record an album and disappear into the mists, leaving East German military music as something of an enigma during the days of the Cold War; but Tomahawk Film Music is pleased to release this exciting & definitive mix of new & old marches in the true German military tradition, including the unique sound of the Kamfpgruppen, (Communist Territorial Army), playing the Schalmei, distinctive multi-horn evoking memories of the Nazi & Communist street fighting days of the 1930s and this exciting CD offers 18 rare tracks including:

 Fanfarenklänge - Im Paradeschritt, - Lied der Nationalen Volksarmee - Berlin Bleibt Rot - Fichte Marsch - Nationalhymne - Volksmarine Marsch - ‘Stasi’ Wachregiments Lied - Parademarsch Nr.1 and a secret and rather emotive live recording of the Wachregiment ‘Friedrich Engels’ changing the guard at Strausberg Barracks.